Yang's Fry Dumpling

 In 2014 we notice that they really upgraded the interior.
 It was pretty plain before, now it looks decent.
 (Unlike the unchanged Jia Jia across the street) When we think about Shanghai, this is one of the first restaurants we start to drool over!
 They are that great.
-This Yang’s Fry Dumpling location is a great place to visit, because across the street is one of the best Shanghai steamed dumpling or Xiao long bao restaurants; Jia Jia Tang Bao, so do not eat too much at any one place.
+This Yang’s Dumpling location is a great place to visit, because across the street is one of the best Shanghai steamed dumpling or Xiao long bao restaurants; Jia Jia Tang Bao, so do not eat too much at any one place.
 Yang’s is one of those MUST visit hole in the wall places.

 How they cook Yang’s Dumplings

-Decor, Vibe – This location of Yang’s Fry Dumpling has basic decor, air conditioning, and was fairly clean.
+Decor, Vibe – This location of Yang’s Dumpling has good decor, air conditioning, and was fairly clean.
 Labor is cheap in China, someone was always watching and cleaning up.
 A different location in a shopping mall was newer and even nicer.
 Yang’s was full of locals getting their breakfast dumpling and noodle fix.
 Lots of to go orders.

 Signature Dishes – Fried dumplings!

 Inside of Fried Dumpling

-Yang’s Fried Dumpling or Sheng jian bao (5¥ for 4) are crunchy on top and filled with pipping hot vinegary and delicious soup.
+Yang’s Dumpling or Sheng jian bao (6¥ for 4) are crunchy on top and filled with pipping hot and delicious soup.
 These are so big and hot, you need to wait for them to cool down.
-You need to take a small bite and suck the soup out, before proceeding.
-The wrapper is thin but thick on top, so these dumplings do not get soggy when dipped in their special vinegar soy sauce dip.
+Take a small bite and suck the massive amounts of soup out slowly, before proceeding.
+The wrapper is thin but chewy and thicker on top, so these dumplings do not get soggy when dipped in their special vinegar soy sauce dip.
 Each bit gets some soft texture along with a bit of the crunch.
 Yang’s has a big bundle of finely chopped pork inside.
 Sesame seeds top off the surface.
 These are cooked in a huge cast iron skillet.

-Pork Wonton (5¥) had small and tender wontons, but lots of them.
+Pork Wonton (8¥) had small and tender wontons, but lots of them.
 Broth was on the salty side.
 Hey, we are here for the dumplings.